 Language disorder is a communication disorder in which a person has persistent difficulties in learning and using various forms of language such as spoken, written, or signed.
 They may struggle to understand the words they hear or see.
 While they do not have trouble physically making sounds, they may not be able to use language effectively to communicate.

 Individuals with language disorder have language abilities significantly below those expected for their age, limiting their ability to effectively communicate or participate in many social, academic, or professional activities.
 However, they are not necessarily less intelligent than other children.

-Language learning and use relies on both expressive and receptive skills.
+Language learning and use relies on both expressive and receptive abilities.
 Expressive ability refers to the production of verbal or gestural signals, while receptive ability refers to the process of receiving and understanding language.
-Individuals with language disorder may have impairments in either their receptive or expressive abilities, or both.
-Overall, people with this condition have deficits in understanding and producing vocabulary, sentence structure, and discourse.
-Because people with language disorder typically have a limited understanding of vocabulary and grammar, they also have a limited capacity for engaging in conversation.
+Individuals with language disorder may have impairments in either ability, or both, and the symptoms first appear early in childhood development.

-The treatment for language disorder primarily consists of speech and language therapy in order to improve expressive and receptive language skills.
-Psychotherapy can also be a helpful tool to manage the emotional and behavioral issues that may arise in children with language disorder.
+Psychotherapy can be a helpful tool to manage the emotional and behavioral issues that may arise in children with language disorder.
+For those whose language disorder symptoms lead to social anxiety or depression, cognitive-behavioral therapy can often be helpful.

 How can parents help a child with language disorder?